mainkoon81/Study-V004-Model-Collection-III-/README.md

  - **Other Issues**
    - What if..the same number of votes from different classes?
      - In binary case, this can often happen when K is even number.
-Odd doesn't work if multiclass classification.
+Odd doesn't work when it comes to multiclass classification.
      - `Breaking ties:`
        - Pick class with **greater prior**(most probable)
        - Use K=1..Voronoi tesselation